 So, to give myself the best chance, I implemented a TEMPTATION REMOVAL STRATEGY:

-- Move magazines and books from bedside table into uninhabitable, messy bedroom.
+- Move magazines and books from the bedside table into the uninhabitable, messy bedroom.

 - Put television in garage.

 I’d like to say it was all amazing.
 But often, it wasn’t.
 And it sometimes was.